heliosproj/HeliOS/README.md

 ## Arduino
 Because HeliOS is compliant with the Arduino 1.5 (rev. 2.2) Library Specification, getting up and running is quick and easy.
 HeliOS can be installed directly from the Arduino Library Manager or downloaded and installed manually.
 Both options are described [here](https://www.arduino.cc/en/Guide/Libraries#toc3).
 You can also refer to the auto-generated instructions from ArduBadge [here](https://www.ardu-badge.com/HeliOS).
 Once up and running, check out one of the example sketches or refer to the HeliOS Programmer's Guide in the Documentation section.
 ## Other Microcontrollers
 While built-in support currently exists for the Arduino AVR, SAM and SAMD architectures, HeliOS is easily ported to a variety of other microcontrollers.
+Adding built-in support for additional microcontrollers and tool-chains is planned for the future.
 # Documentation
 The HeliOS Programmer's Guide is a work in progress.
 What is available today can be found [here](/extras/HeliOS_Programmers_Guide.md).
 If you are interested in contributing to the HeliOS Programmer's Guide, please see the Contributing section for details.
 # Example